-• The YQCA is a new livestock quality assurance program.
+The YQCA is a livestock quality assurance program.
 All 4-H exhibitors of beef cattle will be required to certify in the YQCA program each year.
 Attendance in either a face-to-face class or certification through an on-line course is required.
+To register for an in-person or online training, visit yqcaprogram.org.